Provissy/HoppoPlugin/README.md

 Add context menu to Notifyicon.

-Modify themes of KCV, you could choose dark and light.
+Modify themes of KCV, you could choose between dark and light.

 Auto set proxy, like logbook.